 “Abortion is not a cerebral or a reproductive issue.
 Abortion is a matter of the heart.
 For until one understands the heart of a woman, nothing else about abortion makes any sense at all.” — Dr. George Tiller

-Our dear friend, Dr. George Tiller, was shot and killed May 31, while serving as an usher in his Lutheran Church in Wichita, Kansas.
-He was one of the very few physicians providing third trimester abortion services, mainly for patients with abnormal pregnancies.
+Our dear friend, Dr. George Tiller, was shot and killed May 31, 2009, while serving as an usher in his church in Wichita, Kansas.
+He was one of the few physicians providing third-trimester abortion services, mainly for patients with abnormal pregnancies.
 His practice caused him to be constantly surrounded by controversy and protests.
 He had previously been shot in both arms in 1993 and his office was bombed in 1986.
 But he persevered.

 Dr. Tiller was the FIFTH abortion physician murdered since 1990.
 In addition, SIX clinic workers, escorts and guards have been killed; and TWENTY doctors and staff-persons have been attacked, shot, stabbed, bombed, or kidnapped.
 All this because they were providing safe and legal abortion care services to women in need.

 Members of the Abortion Care Community want to be able to continue to provide quality care for you and your loved ones with dignity and respect.
 We are honoring George Tiller’s memory by continuing to carry out his ideal: “Trust Women”.
 We urge you to start using your voice to help yourself, other women, and doctors who provide abortions by getting involved in one of the following ways (please see back side).
 If the 45 million women who have had an abortion spoke out against this violence, we would drown out the anti-choice voice.
 Right now we need each other, so reach out.

 Let’s not only be Pro-Choice, but Pro-Voice, so the anti-choice isn’t the only thing we hear.

 Boston MA 02130

 George R. Tiller MD Memorial Fund for the Advancement of Women’s Health